HituziANDO/MKAIndicatorView/README.md

 ## Get Started
 ### Install Framework to Your iOS App

-You have two way to install this framework.
+You have two ways to install this framework.

 #### 1. CocoaPods